March Madness: How to watch and what to watch for in the NCAA Tournament's Final Four

 The beloved annual tradition that is the NCAA Tournament opened with bracket busters and overnight stars — Oakland's Jack Gohlke and Oregon's Jermaine Couisnard, anyone? — emerging out of nowhere.

 Who will win it all?
 UConn is the No. 1 overall seed and an overwhelming pick to claim a sixth overall title and become the first team to repeat as NCAA champion since Florida in 2006-07.
-The only other top seed still alive is Purdue.
+The only other top seed still alive going into Saturday's Final Four is Purdue.

 Last year's Final Four, remember, included two 5 seeds (Miami and San Diego State), the fourth-seeded Huskies and 9 seed Florida Atlantic.
 This year is a bit more traditional — except for 11-seed North Carolina State crashing the party.